Shahriar-Kariman/CS3873_Assignment_1/CS3873_Assignment_1.md

 \end{split}
 $$

-And assuimng the processing and queueing delays are negligable then we can say:
+And assuming the processing and queuing delays are negligible then we can say:

 $$
 \begin{split}